 Follow Andis Robeznieks on Twitter: @MHARobeznieks.

-Andis Robeznieks covers physician issues, healthcare construction and design.
+Andis Robeznieks covers public health and wellness, military and veterans healthcare, academic medical centers, and healthcare construction and design.
 Before joining Modern Healthcare in 2005, he was the ethics and patient safety and quality reporter for American Medical News, the weekly newspaper published by the American Medical Association.
 He has a master's degree in journalism from the University of Illinois at Urbana-Champaign and a bachelor's in journalism from Eastern Illinois University.Follow on Twitter